 Requires DTMB to establish a request for proposals (RFP) website searchable by department and agency.
 Executive deletes.
-House, Senate, and Conference retain.
+House and Senate retain.

 Sec.
-813. Motor Vehicle Fleet - REVISED
+813. Motor Vehicle Fleet - RETAINED

 Provides for motor vehicle charges and management of motor vehicle fleet; requires detailed plan for operation of fleet; authorizes department to increase its rate for fuel upon the price of unleaded gasoline exceeding certain thresholds; authorizes department to adjust spending authorization and motor transport fund IDG as needed to ensure that authorization meets total fleet expenditures.
 Executive maintains current language.
 House revises to require DTMB to adjust charges rates charged for vehicles services if the price of fuel is above or below 10% of the budgeted price; replaces "unleaded gasoline" with "fuel".
 Senate retains.
-Conference revises to replace "unleaded gasoline" with "fuel".